-If you're interested in finding out more about research study opportunities, please email our Research Administrator: email@example.com
+If you're interested in finding out more about research study opportunities, please email your query to [email protected]

 All of our MD (Res) students must hold an undergraduate medical qualification and must be eligible to register with the General Medical Council (GMC).
 If you want to undertake hands-on clinical research you must be registered with the GMC.
 Applicants are normally clinicians undertaking research associated with their employment.

 Typically you’ll be a medical graduate at ST level.
 However, we do welcome applications from any medical doctor, including consultants or established general practitioners, and career grade and SAS doctors at any stage of their training and career.